ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 ### 2.5.
 Optional: Install Legacy Bridge

-If you don't plan to migrate content directly to newer eZ Platform Field Types, you can optionally install Legacy Bridge and gradually handle code and subsequent content migration afterwards.
+If you don't plan to migrate content directly to newer eZ Platform field types, you can optionally install Legacy Bridge and gradually handle code and subsequent content migration afterwards.
 For installation instructions see [here](https://github.com/ezsystems/LegacyBridge/blob/master/INSTALL.md).

 !!! note